directvt/vtm/doc/settings.md

         <style=bar/>    <!-- Cursor style: bar "|" | block "█" | underline "_". -->
         <blink=400ms/>  <!-- Cursor blink period.
 Set to zero for a steady cursor. -->
         <show=true/>
-        <color fgc=color.default bgc=color.default/>  <!-- Cursor cell color.
+        <color fgc=color/default bgc=color/default/>  <!-- Cursor cell color.
 By default, the cursor color (bgc) is set to either black or white depending on the lightness of the underlying text background. -->
     </cursor>
     <tooltips>
         <timeout=2000ms/>